LaunchPlatform/oci-hooks-mount-chown/README.md

 # Now you can write to the root folder of the image mount
 touch /data/my-data.lock
 ```

+The `mode` option can also be used.
+However, please note that it only changes the mode of root path, it doesn't apply recursively regardless what the `policy` says.
+Either one of `owner` or `mode` needs to be provided.
+For now podman's image mount comes with `0555` as the root folder, without changing the owner, changing the mode to `0777` might help.

 ## Add createContainer hook directly in the OCI spec